Logo Futurismo

 César Medeiros | Our skipper captured this picture of a Sperm Whale diving in front of our Zodiac boat with the highest mountain in Portugal (Pico mount) behind.
 The best time to go Whale Watching in Azores and see Sperm Whales is the Summer season.

 This is a special moment where you can truly see the beauty of nature.
-You can recognize sperm whales from far away thanks to their blow.
-Indeed, sperm whales have only one blowhole, in comparison to baleen whales who have two.
+You can recognize sperm whales from a distance thanks to their distinctive blow.
+Indeed, sperm whales have only one blowhole, in comparison to baleen whales, which have two.

 So the blow of the sperm whale is always directed to one side.
 On the other hand, the straight vertical blow of the baleen whales.

-On land, trees become yellow and orange, adding something special to our bright green landscapes.
+On land, trees turn yellow and orange, adding a special touch to our bright green landscapes.
 Almost spooky!
 You can still enjoy the hikes in relatively good weather conditions.

 Roxane Rambert | Bottlenose Dolphin Azores58